fchastanet/bash-tools-framework/README.md

 ### 1.3.
 Internal tools

-- **test** : test this framework by launching bats inside docker container with the needed dependencies
+- **test.sh** : test this framework by launching bats inside docker container with the needed dependencies
 - **doc** : generate markdown documentation for this framework
-- **runBuildContainer** : run docker container with the Dockerfile of this project, allowing to build doc and run tests

 ## 2. Framework